Oratorian/script-archive/Bash/backup/README.md

 All configurations are managed via the backup_config.conf file.

--source_dir: Absolute path to the directory you want to back up.
+ - source_dir: Absolute path to the directory you want to back up.

--backup_dir: Absolute path where backups will be stored.
+ - backup_dir: Absolute path where backups will be stored.

--exclude_file: Path to the exclude file.
+ - exclude_file: Path to the exclude file.

--required_space: Minimum required disk space for the backup (supports units: KB, MB, GB, TB).
+ - required_space: Minimum required disk space for the backup (supports units: KB, MB, GB, TB).

 -email_recipient: Email address for failure notifications.

-Example Configuration
+## Example Configuration

 # backup_config.conf
 ```